ChatGPT Image 3 Jun 2025 20 19 15

 By Ibiza Now Real Estate

-Budget 10–14% on top of the purchase price
+Budget 10 to 14% on top of the purchase price

-When purchasing an existing property from a private seller, the buyer pays ITP (Impuesto sobre Transmisiones Patrimoniales).
-The Balearic Islands apply a progressive rate per bracket:
+When you buy an existing property from a private seller, you pay ITP (Impuesto sobre Transmisiones Patrimoniales).
+The Balearic Islands apply a progressive rate, bracket by bracket:

 Purchase price bracket Rate